NASA's Voyager 1, the most distant spacecraft from Earth, is doing science again after problem

 Launched in 1977, Voyager 1 is drifting through interstellar space, or the space between star systems.
 Before reaching this region, the spacecraft discovered a thin ring around Jupiter and several of Saturn’s moons.
 Its instruments are designed to collect information about plasma waves, magnetic fields and particles.

-Voyager 1 is over 15 billion miles (24.14 kilometers) from Earth.
-Its twin Voyager 2 — also in interstellar space — is more than 12 billion miles (19.31 kilometers) miles away.
+Voyager 1 is over 15 billion miles (24.14 billion kilometers) from Earth.
+Its twin Voyager 2 — also in interstellar space — is more than 12 billion miles (19.31 billion kilometers) miles away.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
 The AP is solely responsible for all content.

-Note: This story was first published on June 14, 2024.
-It was updated on June 17, 2024 to correct the metric distance Voyager 1 and Voyager 2 spacecraft are from Earth.